 sudo fcli set main tera_flow enable

-If you have chain of certificates specified you need to enable chain mode:
+If you have a chain of certificates specified, you need to enable chain mode:

-You can confirm that FastNetMon receives traffic from remote end using following command:
+You can confirm that FastNetMon receives traffic from remote end using the following command:

 sudo fcli show system_counters |grep total_simple_packets_processed

-In addition to receive mode FastNetMon can export traffic to remote side using Tera Flow protocol too.
+In addition to receiving mode, FastNetMon can export traffic to the remote side using Tera Flow protocol too.

-To enable export capability, you can use following commands.
+To enable export capability, you can use the following commands.

 Enable plug-in: